xarray-contrib/xarray.dev/src/posts/pangeo-ml-ecosystem-2023/index.md

 ## Summary

-We've presented a snapshot of the Pangeo Machine Learning ecosystem in 2023.
+We've presented a snapshot of the Pangeo Machine Learning ecosystem from 2023.
 The basis of any machine learning project is the data, and we touched on how cloud-native geospatial file formats and in-memory array representations built on open standards act as the foundation for our work.
-Lastly, we highlight some of the high-level Pangeo ML libraries enabling user friendly access to GPU-native compute, streaming data batches, and composable geospatial data pipelines.
+Lastly, we highlighted some of the high-level Pangeo ML libraries enabling user friendly access to GPU-native compute, streaming data batches, and composable geospatial data pipelines.

 ## Where to learn more